pauldoh21/FlatpackAssembly/timelog.md

 ### 05 Feb 2024

-*1 hour* Temporarily changed validation system to time based *3 hours* Tried to fix issues with tracking parts not appearing in Hololens build
+*1 hour* Temporarily changed validation system to time based *2 hours* Attempted to get project to build from laptop *3 hours* Tried to fix issues with tracking parts not appearing in Hololens build

+### 06 Feb 2024

+*5 hours* Fixed issues with making tracking parts appear and be tracked in Hololens build